IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 ## Add UID2 SDK For JavaScript to Your Site

-{**GWH_SW_02: The title indicates that this is a step, so I'd expect some instruction here.
-Did we miss anything?
-Like, add this code to your site? (where).
-Or any other sort of guidance, like if this add this bit of code, if some other scenario add a different bit?**}

-The following code illustrates the different events that the SDK can trigger.
+The following codes form the overview of the codes you will need to add into your websites and illustrate the different events that the SDK can trigger.

 ```js
 <script async src="{{ UID2_JS_SDK_URL }}"></script>